koenbeuk/EntityFrameworkCore.Triggered/README.md

 In this example we were not able to inherit from TriggeredDbContext since we want to manually control the TriggerSession

 ### Custom trigger types
 By default we offer 3 trigger types: `IBeforeSaveTrigger`, `IAfterSaveTrigger` and `IAfterSaveFailedTrigger`.
 These will cover most cases.
 In addition we offer `IRaiseBeforeCommitTrigger` and `IRaiseAfterCommitTrigger` as an extension to further enhance your control of when triggers should run.
 We also offer support for custom triggers.
-Lets say we want to react to specific events happening in your context.
-We can do so by creating a new interface: IThisThingJustHappenedTrigger and implementing an extension method for ITriggerSession to invoke triggers of that type.
+Let's say we want to react to specific events happening in your context.
+We can do so by creating a new interface `IThisThingJustHappenedTrigger` and implementing an extension method for `ITriggerSession` to invoke triggers of that type.
 Please take a look at how [Transactional triggers](https://github.com/koenbeuk/EntityFrameworkCore.Triggered/tree/master/src/EntityFrameworkCore.Triggered.Transactions) are implemented as an example.

 ### Similar products
-- [Ramses](https://github.com/JValck/Ramses): Lifecycle hooks for EFCore.
+- [Ramses](https://github.com/JValck/Ramses): Lifecycle hooks for EF Core.
 A simple yet effective way of reacting to changes.
 Great for situations where you simply want to make sure that a property is set before saving to the database.
 Limited though in features as there is no dependency injection, no async support, no extensibility model and lifecycle hooks need to be implemented on the entity type itself.
 - [EntityFramework.Triggers](https://github.com/NickStrupat/EntityFramework.Triggers).
 Add triggers to your entities with insert, update, and delete events.
 There are three events for each: before, after, and upon failure.
 A fine alternative to EntityFrameworkCore.Triggered.
 It has been around for some time and has support for EF6 and boast a decent community.
 There are plenty of trigger types to opt into including the option to cancel SaveChanges from within a trigger.
 A big drawback however is that it does not support cascading triggers so that triggers can never be relied on to enforce a domain constraint.